Colored Markov polycategories and diagrammatic differentiation: Colored Markov polycategories

-A typed connection from an output object $B$ to an input object $C$ is therefore not specified only by the existence of a morphism $\chi(B)\to \chi(C)$ in $\K$.
-It is specified by a chosen admissible interface witness $f\in \Int_{\PC}(B,C)$, together with the corresponding kernel $\kappa_{f;B,C}$.
+A typed connection from an output object $B$ to an input object $C$ is therefore specified by the existence of a morphism $\chi(B)\to \chi(C)$ in $\K$, and by an interface color morphism $f\in \Int_{\PC}(B,C)$, together with the corresponding kernel $\kappa_{f;B,C}$.
 This avoids ambiguity when there is more than one color morphism between the same two object colors.

-The notation $\kappa_{f;B,C}$ includes the concrete objects $B$ and $C$.
+The notation $\kappa_{f;B,C}$ includes the objects $B$ and $C$.
 This is necessary because the same color-level morphism $f$ may be used for different pairs of objects with different underlying standard Borel spaces.
 The color morphism records typed compatibility, while the interface kernel records the corresponding data transformation.